fullstack-storyteller/Practice/WebAPI/7-token-based-authentication-using-owin.md

 ## Implementation of Login Page using what we learnt till now

-Refer Login.html page in the project
+Refer Login.html, Data.html and Register.html page in the project